jkalleberg/DV-TrioTrain/docs/getting-started/getting-started.md

 For more details, see the [Installation Guide](user-guilde/installation.md).

-## Creating a new project
+## Running the Demo

 Getting started is super easy.
 To create a new project, run the following command from the command line:

 ```bash
 mkdocs new my-project
 cd my-project
 ```

 ## Other Commands and Options